pjl4/moviesBackend/README.md

 ## Contribution Guidelines:

-Contributors can open an issue on this repository https://github.com/pjl4/moviesBackend if you have suggestions to improve this application.
+Contributors can open an issue on this repository at https://github.com/pjl4/moviesBackend if there are suggestions to improve this application.

 ## Problems & Difficulties:

+It took significant effort to get some tests related to user ID and movie ID to pass in the backend.

 ## Future Additions: